We tell you everything about the Culinary College of France

 The Collège Culinaire de France wishes to showcase the artisanal culinary patrimony in three ways: by representing, rewarding, and transmitting this knowledge.
 This craftsmanship embodies the tradition but also the power of innovation; it thus contains both the heritage and the future of this culinary patrimony.

 The goal is to create a new ecosystem, and especially, a diverse one.
 Because first and foremost, the true goal of the Collège Culinaire de France is to oppose itself to the food industrialisation and standardisation, who unfortunately radically changed the agricultural and culinary patrimony - both in France and in the whole world.
-It’s up to us to firmly oppose ourselves and propose an alternative, thanks to our artisanal savoir-faire.
+It’s up to us to firmly oppose ourselves and propose an alternative, thanks to our artisanal craftwork.

 What about us?